THULemon/Neuromorphic-Computing/README.md

 This project is started by Tsinghua's [LEMON](http://stor.ime.tsinghua.edu.cn) Group.

-Advisors: Huqiang Wu, Gao Bin, Jianshi Tang, He Qian
+Advisors: Huqiang Wu, Bin Gao, Jianshi Tang, He Qian

-Contributions: Wenqiang Zhang
+Contributors: Wenqiang Zhang, Wenbin Zhang, Xin Mu, Yijun Li, Songtao Wei, Qi Qin

 If you have any questions or suggestions, you can rise an issue or contact zhang_wenqiang@outlook.com.